Trelis 16.4 User Documentation

 Graphics Window- The current model will be displayed here.
 Graphical picking and view transformations are done here.

-Power Tools - Geometry tree hierarchy view, geometry analysis and repair tool, meshing tool, meshing quality tool, and ITEM Wizard.
+Power Tools - Geometry analysis and repair tool, meshing tool, meshing quality tool, and ITEM Wizard.

 Property Editor - The Property Editor lists attributes of the current entity selection.
-Some of these properties can be edited from the window.
+Most of these properties can be edited from the window.

 Command Line Workspace - The command line workspace contains both the Trelis command and error windows.
 The command window is used to enter Trelis commands and view the output.
 The error window is used to view Trelis errors.